matthew-brett/pip-legal/pip_legal.md

 should all be considered part of a single larger program.
-In this case, the GPL license should be applied to the whole work, and as it cannot (by construction) be applied to `proprietary_package`, we assume the output from the pip command above will violate the GPL.
+In this case, the GPL license should be applied to the whole work, and as it cannot (by construction) be applied to `proprietary_package`, we assume the output from the Pip command above will violate the GPL.
 Is this correct?

 If it is correct, who should be held liable for this violation?

 Is it the controllers of the PyPI site, that hosts the package in such a way that such an output is possible?
-Or the person who uploaded the version of `composite_package` that required pip (by default) to download `gpl_package` with `composite_package` and `proprietary_package`?
+Or the person who uploaded the version of `composite_package` that required Pip (by default) to download `gpl_package` with `composite_package` and `proprietary_package`?

 ### Two-step pip install of `composite_package` without dependency resolution